-I borrowed some “Planning and strategy” habits from my Business Analysis profession and corporate CEOs and tried to implement those on my option trading practice.
+People, companies and ‘traders’ all need direction, clear idea of their goals and how to achieve them.
+I borrowed some “Planning and Strategy” habits from my Business Analysis profession and corporate CEOs and tried to implement those on my option trading practice.
 I used eight planning components to build an option trading plan.
 Hence, the heading: “Thinking like a CEO: Getting into my 8 step Option Trading mindset.”

 Components of my option Plan

-This plan that you are studying is a plan tailored my “environment” of risk tolerance, age, capital, trading experience, trading objectives and many other things that I intend to execute.
-Also identify possible potential scenarios can threaten the achievement of my objectives.
-Check out what you can pick and what you need to change here in this plan.
+This plan that you are studying is tailored for “environment” of risk tolerance, age, capital, trading experience, trading objectives and many other things that I intend to execute.
+I would also like to identify possible potential scenarios can threaten the achievement of my objectives.
+You can check out what you can pick from here and what you need to change here to make your own daily routine.

 - Vision and Mission: My dream of becoming a successful trader.
 Mission is the objective, the goal